rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 # InfoCenter Customization Folder
-The contents of this folder allows you to customize the interaction with the user.
+The contents of this folder allow you to customize the interaction with the user.
 This includes adding contextual menu items, executing custom actions and providing custom forms when specific user interaction is required.

 ## Contents
 | File            | Description                    |